 The Old Post Office served as Washington DC’s main post office until 1914, with the clock tower dating back to 1899.
 It was nearly torn down on a number of occasions but was added to the National Register of Historic Places in 1973, then redeveloped and opened as a fancy-schmancy hotel in 2016.

 Today, it’s where you go to get the best sky-high views of Washington DC.
-(The Washington Monument has been closed since August of 2016 for renovations and is set to open back up sometime in 2019—so, yeah, this is currently the only place for sky-high views of DC.)
+(The Washington Monument was closed for renovations for two years but just reopened in the fall of 2019–so at the time, this was the only place for sky-high views of DC.)

 To access the tower, don’t enter the hotel through its main entrance (though the place is gorgeous and the staff is incredibly friendly)—instead, enter the hotel through the door next to the Starbucks on the National Mall side.